libp2p/specs/relay/circuit-v2.md

 If the target fails to terminate the connection for some reason, then it responds to the relay with a `StopMessage` of `type = STATUS` and the `status` code set to something other than `OK`.
 Common failure status codes are:
 - `CONNECTION_FAILED` if the target internally failed to create the relayed connection for some reason.

+#### Security protocol selection for the relayed connection

+A target may advertise support for different security protocols by advertising multiple multiaddresses with different `/p2p-circuit-inner/<security-protocol>` suffixes.
+A target needs some mechanism to determine which of the advertised security protocols the initiator intends to use to secure an incoming relayed connection.
+The target can use the addresses included in the `target` field of the `StopMessage` to determine which security protocol the initiator chose to secure the relayed connection.

 ### Reservation Vouchers